 As a songwriter, Gary has composed over 300 songs, jingles and morning show parodies.
 An avid analyst of entertainment, he has studied thousands of hit songs from the perspectives of music theory, lyrical content and production value.
 His vast collection of DVDs, as well as semi-obsessive cinema attendance, provide equally substantial material for critiquing story structure and theatrical presentation.
 He is as fascinated with the closing credits as he is camera angles.

-From its first publication in 2011, Gary has been Creative Director for Southern Writers Magazine.
-Designing page layouts brings Gary full circle to his original artistic roots.Working with authors also affords the pleasure of fulfilling another childhood aspiration, a love for writing.
+From July 2011 to March 2018, Gary was Creative Director for Southern Writers Magazine.
+Designing page layouts brought Gary full circle to his original artistic roots.Working with authors also afforded the pleasure of fulfilling another childhood aspiration, a love for writing.
 His short stories have been published in multiple anthologies, most recently Stories of Music, Volume 2.
-His instructional book, a guide to songwriting structure, is scheduled for 2017.
+His instructional book, a guide to songwriting structure, is scheduled for 2019.

-When he’s not overthinking an article title or singing along in his car to NRBQ, Gary can be found chasing geese out of his backyard and spraying Critter Ridder to keep squirrels from building another nest in his Honda.
+When he’s not producing broadcast features for iHeart Radio or singing along in his car to NRBQ, Gary can be found chasing geese out of his backyard and spraying Critter Ridder to keep squirrels from building another nest in his Honda.